JuliaPOMDP/POMDPs.jl/docs/src/index.md

 ## Documentation Outline

 Documentation comes in four forms:
-1. How-to examples are available in the [POMDPExamples package](https://github.com/JuliaPOMDP/POMDPExamples.jl).
+1. How-to examples are available in the [POMDPExamples package](https://github.com/JuliaPOMDP/POMDPExamples.jl) and in pages in this document with "Example" in the title.
 2. An explanatory guide is available in the sections outlined below.
 3. Reference docstrings for the entire interface are available in the [API Documentation](@ref) section.